Two key factors that have become increasingly important to today's homebuilders

 What Is The Challenge?

-The 2013 Zero Energy Challenge is a design and build competition for single and multi-family homes built in Connecticut between June 2012 and December 1, 2013.
+The 2016 Zero Energy Challenge is a design and build competition for single and multi-family homes built in Connecticut between June 2015 and January 31, 2017.
+All final documentation must be submitted prior to the January 31, 2017 deadline.
 Participants compete for cash prizes, while gaining exposure to media and various forms of technical assistance provided by the Challenge sponsors and partners.

 Completed homes are assigned a performance score based on the presence of energy-efficient features that curb overall energy use.
 Specifically, the Challenge uses RESNET Rating Standards to determine each completed home's HERS Index.
 The home's HERS Index, coupled with other factors including the cost effectiveness of the project and the home's total estimated energy use are utilized to determine the winners.

-Competition winners will be announced in December of 2013.
+Competition winners will be announced in the spring of 2017.
 An awards ceremony will take place soon thereafter, where the winners will receive their prizes and their well earned recognition.